CS596-CPU-vs-GPU/CS596-CPU-vs-GPU/README.md

 - Scalability and Efficiency: GPUs are inherently designed for high degrees of parallelism.
 This attribute was leveraged in our project to handle multiple operations simultaneously, a critical requirement for applications involving real-time data analysis and decision-making.

-- Real-time Processing: GPU multithreading facilitated the handling of continuous data streams from the CPU, ensuring that each thread could process data chunks independently without delay.
-This was crucial for maintaining high throughput rates and reducing latency, which are vital for real-time systems and large-scale data pipelines.

 ## Challenges We Faced

 Initially, we planned to perform a roofline analysis to better understand the compute versus memory-bound characteristics of our tasks.
 However, this analysis could not be completed due to technical issues encountered with the profiling tools on our Windows systems.
 Specifically, we faced software bugs: some unexpected crashes and bugs in the profiling software hindered our ability to gather consistent data across all computational loads.